EseEgbe/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Project 0x12.
-JavaScript - Warm up
+# Project 0x13.
+JavaScript - Objects, Scopes and Closures
 Project done during **Software Engineering program** at **ALX**.
 It aims to learn about variable types and scope as well as object creation in JavaScript.